Become a Volunteer Train Crew Member!

 Why volunteer at NSSR?

 For over 30 years, the North Shore Scenic Railroad has carried hundreds of thousands of tourist and business passengers up and down Lake Superior’s North Shore.
-The Railroad utilizes volunteer crews while operating a nationally renowned heritage operation.
-Not only does the Railroad provide a chance for tourists to experience the golden age of railroading, the revenue made on passenger trains, as well as freight, supports the Lake Superior Railroad Museum.
-The museum preserves, interprets, and presents to the public the history of railroading in the area.
+The Lake Superior Railroad Museum utilizes volunteer crews while operating a nationally renowned heritage operation.
+Not only does the Railroad provide a chance for tourists to experience the golden age of railroading, the revenue made on passenger trains supports the Lake Superior Railroad Museum itself.
+The museum preserves, interprets, and presents to the public the region’s railroading history.
 Crew members get the chance to use vintage equipment in the furtherance of the museum’s mission.
 If you’re a railfan, or just someone who wishes they could’ve worked on the railroad, this course is for you!

 Path to Certification

-Students are required to attend 48 hours of classroom training and pass a written test before proceeding to “on the job” (OJT) training.
-OJT training consists of a minimum of 60 hours.
+Students are required to attend 48 hours of classroom and hands-on training spread over three different weekends in February and March.
+Students then take written exams before proceeding to “on the job” (OJT) training.
+OJT training consists of a minimum of 100 hours over the course of our operating season.
 The first portion of OJT training is in a controlled environment with instructors.
 The remainder of OJT takes place with NSSR crew members on actual scheduled passenger trains.
-New volunteers are expected to complete the 60 hours of OJT by late October, 2024.
+New volunteers are expected to complete the 100 hours of OJT within a year.
+How fast you accumulate hours is based on your availability.

 When students feel confident, and management feels they are ready, a check ride takes place allowing students to demonstrate knowledge and the ability to work safely as part of the NSSR team.
 A successful check ride allows the newly certified member to sign up as a conductor or brakeman on scheduled trains.